Cellane/chalk/_drafts/how-to-marry-a-japanese-girl.md

 legal documents a Czech person needs to obtain if he wishes to marry a citizen of Japan, in Japan.

-The very first obstacle you'll likely face is the utter lack of official government information on this topic.
-While I understand this is something that's likely relevant to only a very small percentage of Czech citizens, I would have still expected a better availability of information.
+The first obstacle you'll likely face is the utter lack of official government information on this topic.
+While I understand this is something that's likely relevant to only quite a small percentage of Czech citizens, I would have still expected a better availability of information.
 Or, any information at all, for that matter.

 After consulting multiple sources including the Czech embassy in Japan and multiple registry offices, I'm fairly confident I have *the most definitive